-When it’s all melted together pour the mixture into the jug and divide evenly into the silicon moulds.
-Like I said in my last bath melts post, I use cupcake moulds because I already had them and I like my melts to be quite chunky but you can’t use any moulds you like!
+When it’s all melted together pour the mixture into the jug and divide evenly into the silicon molds.
+Like I said in my last bath melts post, I use cupcake molds because I already had them and I like my melts to be quite chunky but you can’t use any molds you like!

 Please make sure you wipe down the bath after you have used bath melts because they can be very slippery!
 Locking in moisture does not mean we need to break our legs people!

 # 5 Green Tea Eczema and Dry skin soap